 Shopify has become a tremendous resource for small businesses that need a robust e-commerce shopping cart solution.
 In fact, over 600,000 merchants use Shopify totaling over $72 billion dollars in sales!
 Selling your product, of course, is only half of the battle – making sure it gets to your customers on-time and accurately is just as vital to long-term success.
 That’s why it’s important to work out your shipping logistics right from the start.

 Most small businesses use a method called “outsourced fulfillment.”
 These warehouses can handle a variety of tasks for e-commerce organizations.
 From storing your product, to shipping and tracking it, they can be a useful resource instead of shipping orders yourself.
-But how do you know who you can trust with your business?
+But how do you know which 3PL for Shopify you can trust with your business?
 There are several places you can look for good reviews.

 Of course, one option is to use Shopify itself for fulfillment.
 In June 2019, Shopify announced that it will be offering its own fulfillment network to compete with Amazon.
 This may be a very good option for some companies, as Shopify has a lot of data on the inventory and order histories of its customers.
 However, some believe that this may not be the best thing for Shopify to do in the long run.
 First and foremost, Shopify hasn’t recorded a profit in its main line of business, which is quite troubling for many investors.
 Second, launching into another altogether different business segment is very risky, especially when the business they’re jumping into is not only highly competitive but also very low margin business.
 With all of these factors, it may not be the best option to partner with Shopify for fulfillment.
 Luckily, there are a number of alternatives.